Slip and fall accidents according to UK law: Workspaces vs public

 • Anti-slip mats in high-risk areas

-Let’s face it: slipping in public isn’t just embarrassing, it can be downright painful, and sometimes life-changing.
-Whether you’ve taken a tumble at your local supermarket, slipped on icy council pavements, or tripped over dodgy paving stones, you’re not alone.
+Slipping in public can be more than just embarrassing; it can lead to serious pain and, in some cases, long-term consequences.
+Whether you’ve fallen in a supermarket, slipped on icy pavements, or tripped over broken paving stones, you’re not alone.

 Slip and fall accidents: Everyday places, everyday dangers